maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)
 * Make the mark and penalty fields accept arbitrary maxima statements.
 * Decimal separator, both input and output.
+* Multi-lingual support for questions.
+See [languages](Languages.md).
+Also known as localisation of questions.
+In particular to enable a single STACK question to carry around different versions for each of the text-based fields, including feedback.
+Each field might have a new "tab".
+The obvious use is for different languages, but it might also be use for different notations, e.g. engineering, physics, maths.

 ## Features to add - possible self contained projects ##